Amigo Loans Refund, Complaints & Claims – 2022 Guide

 You might not have to pay Amigo Loans and you may be due a refund!

-Amigo Loans has been in the news lately for mis sold loans and compensation.
-Lots of customers are finding loopholes to cancel their loans, avoid having to repay the loan – and get a refund.
+Amigo Loans has been in the news lately for mis-sold loans and compensation.
+Lots of customers are finding loopholes to cancel their loans, avoid having to repay the loan – and ultimately, to get a refund.
 You might be able to claim compensation and an Amigo refund!

 It’s not your fault.
 Complaints to the Financial Ombudsman have risen this year from 830 to 2,006, so it’s safe to say that you’re not alone.